-$^{}$ enesio.junior@ufabc.edu.br
+^{} enesio.junior@ufabc.edu.br

-&lt;sup>† pedro.autreto@ufabc.edu.br
+$^{^{\}dagger}$ pedro.autreto@ufabc.edu.br

 FIG. 1.
 Top and side view of optimized structure of (a) Me-graphene and (b) Me-graphane.
-We describe three types of carbon atoms, labeled as $C_1$ ( $sp^3$ ) (orange), $C_2/C{2'}$ ( $sp^2$ ) (green) and $C_3/C{3'}$ ( $sp^2$ ) (blue).
+We describe three types of carbon atoms, labeled as C_1 (sp^3) (orange), $C_2/C{2'}$ (sp^2) (green) and $C_3/C{3'}$ (sp^2) (blue).
 For Me-graphane, the hydrogen atoms are represented by white spheres.
 The buckling height is denoted by h.
-The unit cells are represented by doted square and lattice vectors a and b. (c) Representative structure used in the molecular dynamics simulations of the hydrogenation process of Me-graphene, in which we included a frame of graphene to prevent the bending or folding of the sheet.
+The unit cells are represented by doted square and lattice vectors a and b. (c) Representative structure used in the molecular dynamics simulations of the hydrogenation process of Me-graphene, in which we included a frame of graphene to prevent bending or folding of the membrane.

-GN is prepared achieving asymmetric covalent functionalization with a variety of functional groups on the opposite sides of graphene.
+been predicted theoretically and prepared experimentally to study asymmetric chemistry of graphene functionalization [30-32].
+The J-GN is prepared achieving asymmetric covalent functionalization with a variety of functional groups on the opposite sides of graphene.
 The hydrofluorinated J-GN, namely fluorographone, is a semiconducting graphene derivative formed by covalent functionalization with hydrogen and fluorine adatoms being adsorbed onto the opposite sides of monolayer graphene [33].
 Recently, we studied the modulation of hydrogen adsorption and the corresponding variation in electronic properties of hydrofluorinated J-GN [34].

 The innovation arising out of graphene has boosted and inspired the research and development of novel 2D materials graphene-like allotropes such as graphyne's family [35], biphenylene carbon (BPC, also called graphenylene) [35-37], penta-graphene [38], pentahexoctite [39], T-graphene [40], octagraphene [41].
-The carbon atoms in these allotropes are either $sp^2$ and/or sp hybridized.
+The carbon atoms in these allotropes are either sp^2 and/or sp hybridized.
 Interestingly, all these allotropes are planar and exhibit unique electronic as well as mechanical properties [39].

-Zhuo et al. [42] have predicted a new dynamically stable 2D carbon allotrope named tertiary-methyl-graphene or Me-graphene (M-GN).
-This 2D carbon-based material is composed of both $sp^2$ and $sp^3$ -hybridized carbon by topological assembly of $C-(C_3H_2)4$ molecules.
-Consisting of a transitional ratio of $sp^2$ and $sp^3$ -hybridized carbon atoms at the ratio of 12 : 1, M-GN is a transition between graphene (ratio 1 : 0) and penta-graphene (ratio 2 : 1).
-As expected, M-GN has transition properties between those of graphene and penta-graphene.
-For example, its band gap of 1.08 eV, which is between graphene (semimetal) and penta-graphene ( $E_g = 3.25 \text{ eV}$ [38]).
+Zhuo et al. [42] have predicted a new thermodynamically stable 2D carbon allotrope named tertiarymethyl-graphene or Me-graphene (M-GN).
+This 2D carbon-based material is composed of both sp^2 and sp^3 hybridized carbon by topological assembly of $C-(C_3H_2)4$ molecules.
+Consisting of a transitional ratio of sp^2 and sp^3 -hybridized carbon atoms at the ratio of 12:1, M-GN is a transition between graphene (ratio 1:0) and pentagraphene (ratio 2:1).
+As expected, M-GN has intermediate properties between those of graphene and pentagraphene.
+For example, its band gap is 1.08 eV, which is between graphene (semimetal) and penta-graphene ($E_g = 3.25$ eV [38]).
 Furthermore, M-GN presents an unusual near zero Poisson's ratio of -0.002 up to 0.009 in the xy-plane, different from that of graphene (0.169) and penta-graphene (-0.068).
-M-GN also exhibits a high hole mobility of

-$1.60 \times 10^5$ cm V-1 s-1 at 300 K [42].
+M-GN also exhibits a high hole mobility of 1.60×10^5 cm2 V-1 s-1 at 300 K [42].
 Those interesting properties of M-GN can be tuned by chemical functionalization, adsorbing for example hydrogen adatoms onto its surfaces.
 Indeed, this route tends to be explored in the future in order to open up new possibilities of applications for functionalized graphene-based materials.

 Herein, we carried out a comprehensive atomistic study on the structural and electronic properties of M-GN covalent functionalized with hydrogen.
-For this purpose, we performed ab initio calculations based on density functional theory, as well as reactive molecular dynamics within the ReaxFF force field.
-We predicted dramatic changes in electronic and structural properties of M-GN by hydrogenation, and in its electronic and atomic structure, pushing forward the frontiers of novel semiconducting 2D materials based on covalent functionalization of graphene.
+For this purpose, we performed ab initio calculations based on density functional theory, as well as fully atomistic reactive molecular dynamics within the ReaxFF force field.
+We predicted drastic changes in electronic and structural properties of M-GN by hydrogenation, pushing forward the frontiers of novel semiconducting 2D materials based on covalent functionalization of graphene.